rontarrant/tkoop/_posts/2021-08-03-0001-blog-introduction.md

 - *Home*... well, nothing needs to be said about that, and
 - *About* gives you a bit more background on me and why I started this whole thing.

+## Notes and Nit-picks

+Sometimes, I'll insert a little note to add extra information.
+These will be italicized and take the form of:

+*Note: Here's some helpful information.*

+But other times, if the information is a detail usually known by more experienced players in this game of programming, I may refer to it as a nit-pick.
+These will take this form:

+*Nit: Touch-typing makes your job as a programmer much easier.*

-But before we wrap things up, one more thing we need to talk about is...
+And before we wrap things up, one more thing we need to talk about is...

 ## Why Those Fonts?

-Cross-platform fonts can be a pain in the butt if you want a consistent look across platforms.
-In fact, it can be nigh on impossible, but one place where we can be consistent is with fonts.
+Cross-platform applications can be a pain in the butt if you want a consistent look no matter what OS your user is running.
+In fact, it can seem nigh on impossible, but one place where we can be consistent is with fonts.
 In *GTK-D*, I resorted to a bunch of `if-else` OS-dependent statements that handed off font equivalents based on which OS was in use.
 Here, though, I decided to work with a subset that can be made available to all platforms.
 We’ll talk more about this in the next post where we’ll also cover installation of *Python* and *tkinter*.

 ## Conclusion